Efenstor/qtr_cleanup/README.md

 # qtr_cleanup
 ### Qtractor project directory clean-up utility

-It is a small Python utility that deletes all MIDI, wave, peak and curve files unreferred in a Qtractor project file from its directory, as far as this functionality is currently missing in the Qtractor itself.
+It is a small Python utility that deletes all MIDI, wave, peak and curve files unreferred in a Qtractor project file from its directory, as far as this functionality is currently missing in the Qtractor itself (the Cleanup option in the file list only cleans up the project file itself, not its directory).

 ### Usage
 **[python] folder_cleanup.py \<FILENAME\>**